PipeWire/wireplumber/docs/rst/configuration/policy.rst

     (Stream/Output/Audio)       (Audio/Sink)

-If we remove `filter.before = [ loopback-2 ]` property from the loopback-1 filter,
+If we remove `filter.smart.before = [ loopback-2 ]` property from the loopback-1
-and add a `filter.before = [ loopback-1 ]` property in the loopback-2 filter
+filter, and add a `filter.smart.before = [ loopback-1 ]` property in the loopback-2
-configuration file.
+filter configuration file.
 WirePlumber should link the loopback-1 filter as the last filter in the chain, like this:

   .. code-block::